 The patterns they go through connect with human psychology.

-I am a Production Designer, Material and Performance Artist.
+I am a Production, Material and Performance Artist.

 Why are we really here?

 Films, music videos, festivals, installations, animations, sound collection

 The feeling of touching something.
 The textures, the visual stimulations, the transformation of materials from one to the next.
 These materials have emotions too, expressed in their own ways :

 Paintings, collages, photographs, woodcut prints, metal artworks, digital artworks